Signs for your premises

 Both attractions and accommodation businesses can apply for brown tourism signs.
 However, in practice, accommodation establishments have been less successful with their applications than visitor attractions.

-The standard for tourism signing on the trunk road network and guidance on signage on local roads in England is available on the Highways England website, along with an application form for signs on roads managed by Highways England.
-However, it should be noted that the application process can take up to nine months and a sign can be expensive - from £8,000 to £20,000 if it is on a single carriageway and from £17,000 to £40,000 if it is on a motorway.
+The standard for tourism signing on the trunk road network, and guidance on signage on local roads in England, is available on the Highways England website – along with an application form for signs on roads managed by Highways England.
+However, it should be noted that the application process can take up to nine months and a sign can be expensive: from £8,000 to £20,000 if it is on a single carriageway, and from £17,000 to £40,000 if it is on a motorway.

 Note: guidance on tourist signs has been modified to ensure that priority is given to genuine tourist attractions rather than wider retail, sport or leisure facilities.
 There has also been a move towards greater transparency in the application process and improving processing times.
-Whilst this guidance only applies to motorways and trunk roads, local highway authorities will be encouraged to apply similar standards.
+While this guidance only applies to motorways and trunk roads, local highway authorities will be encouraged to apply similar standards.